kjmears/kjmears.github.io/_posts/2017-04-06-sometimes-the-data-is-boring.markdown

 meta: "Diving into very basic data as an exercise in spreadsheets"
 ---

-For reasons unknown to even me, I was looking at the UCISA website whilst watching an interesting stream from the event held recently.
+For reasons unknown to even me, I was looking at the [UCISA][ucisa] website whilst watching an interesting stream from the event held recently.
 Whilst browsing around the site I began to be curious about the organisation and started thinking about the structure of it; all the special interest groups and subsequent committees that Higher Education organisations seem to love.
 My curiosity coalesced around the question of how representative of the sector the organisation is.

 I ended up learning all about the association and it's memberships